gitter-badger/Revised-CommAI-env/README.md

 ### Completed
 All Python source files have been refactored into Python style pseudo code, and tagged with notations where conversions are required to use the code blocks individually as functional code.
-Initial work

 ### WIP [Work in Progress]

+Creating an Issue for each file containing #TODOs or #FIXME, completion: Week 2.

 Everything else.
-One of the core of elements of my development process is: _Don't spend time preparing for description of future work when completing the work itself is possible within the given constraints._
+One of the core of elements of my development process is: _Don't spend time preparing for description of future work when completing the work itself is possible within the given constraints.
+Also if the task is too complex to comunicte in a few sentences to a peer, it needs to be reduced further._

 ### METRICS